 Furthermore, a movement in the ideas and choices of increasingly prosperous citizens, particularly in Western societies, emphasizes the significance of corporate sustainability and responsibility (Engida et al., 2018).
 The term sustainability has changed over time, evolving in tandem with the dynamics of human society.
 Humans are collectively accountable for the world, and every one of them should be part of the battle against abuse and neglect of the environment.

 This disclosure challenged people worldwide to distinguish between environmental duty and environmental irresponsibility (Opoku et al., 2019).

-The ability to replenish natural resources, control pollution production, and end environmentally harmful practices is known as ecological sustainability.
-Similar expressions like "going green" and "corporate social responsibility" are also associated with businesses that contribute to protecting the environment via their deeds.
+Ecological sustainability is the capacity to restore resources, limit pollutant output, and eliminate environmentally harmful practices.
+Going green and corporate social responsibilities are also linked to firms helping to safeguard the natural environment in their actions.
 Large firms only generate around 30% of global pollution; they are significantly more competent in attaining environmental sustainability.
 They possess greater resources, like money, expertise, and tech, to change and push their organization to become more ecologically responsible (Bakos et al., 2020).
-Although some companies are exposed to numerous resources, they face challenges in engaging in environmentally friendly practices.
+Although some companies are exposed to numerous resources, they need help engaging in environmentally friendly practices.
 Stakeholders pressure businesses to be transparent and accountable about their efforts to increase ecological responsibility.
 As a result of these influences, numerous perspectives on the idea and practices of environmental accounting have emerged (Burritt et al., 2002).
 Authorities, customers, local communities, and international organizations have embraced sustainable development, which holds that economic progress may continue while the environment and natural resources are protected (Setthasakko, 2010).

+Suppose industry associations, practitioners, and scholars are willing to question their present procedures to include sustainability in creating new techniques and standards.
+In that case, EMA may be the missing piece to sustainability.
 EMA is a strategy that combines financial accounting, cost accounting, and bulk balances to increase resource productivity, reduce ecological consequences and dangers, and lessen ecological control costs (Jasch, 2003).
-If industry associations, practitioners, and scholars are willing to question their present procedures to include sustainability in creating new techniques and standards, EMA may be the missing piece to sustainability.
 Indeed, despite numerous requests for corporations to promote openness and responsibility for their negative environmental consequences, reporting has long been regarded as insufficient to push organizations toward sustainability.
 Bringing the EMA closer to adopting sustainable development is a positive step toward reconciling organizations with sustainability (Gibassier & Alcouffe, 2018).

 The concept of sustainability is not new to the corporate world, as reflected, for example, in the rising trend for companies to implement sustainability in their mission and vision statements, endorse efficient and environmentally friendly procedures, adopt triple-bottom-line disclosure requirements, and rejoice in sustainability (de Paiva Duarte, 2015).
 Previous studies have revealed that companies have inadequate knowledge about environmental sustainability.
 Sustainable practices are perceived as expensive According to Garzón-Jiménez and Zorio-Grima (2021) if enterprises in the food and beverage sector improve their sustainable conduct, they may benefit from lower capital costs, which are most likely generated from higher legitimacy among their various stakeholders and lower agency costs, which is an intriguing theoretical conclusion.
 Adams et al. (2022) highlighted that a firm must recognize the obstacles and drivers to sustainability adoption to make the necessary decisions while developing effective sustainability initiatives.
 The study further found that the absence of a government regulatory and environmental framework was viewed as a significant impediment.
-According to Iredele and Ogunleye (2017), institutional hurdles, administrative barriers, resource limits, informational barriers, and cultural differences are the five major impediments to environmental sustainability.
+According to Iredele and Ogunleye (2017), institutional hurdles, administrative barriers, resource limits, informational barriers, and cultural differences are the five significant impediments to environmental sustainability.